I would highly recommend membership to other professionals looking to expand their business connections.

-On May 8-12, AmChams in Europe (ACE) met for annual U.S. conference in Washington D.C. and Houston, Texas.
-The main objective of the conference was to highlight the significance of transatlantic relations and obtain important insights into the U.S. economic and political landscape.
+On May 8-12, AmChams in Europe (ACE) met for an annual U.S. conference in Washington D.C. and Houston, Texas to highlight the significance of transatlantic relations and obtain important insights into the U.S. economic and political landscape.

 Executive Directors from 25 AmChams from across Europe and Eurasia had the opportunity to visit U.S. government institutions and agencies as well as some of the largest U.S. companies.